What is the History of Chiropractic Care?

 Daniel Palmer was born in 1845 in Ontario, Canada.
 After emigrating to the US as a young adult, he held many jobs, including teacher, beekeeper, and grocery store owner.
 Before chiropractic care, he was a practitioner of what was known as “magnetic healing,” where magnetic fields around a patient’s body were manipulated to heal ailments.
 Throughout his life, he believed in various health philosophies and tried to blend the scientific method with concepts of metaphysics.

-Daniel Palmer saw that physical manipulation had been used for hundreds, maybe even thousands of years, but no one actually scientifically or philosophically looked at what was being done and made sense of it all.
-He then began to study these ways through anatomy and physiology ultimately developing the philosophy, art, and science we call Chiropractic today.
+He saw that physical manipulation had been used for hundreds, maybe even thousands of years, but no one scientifically or philosophically looked at what was being done to make sense of it all.
+He then began to study these ways through anatomy and physiology, ultimately developing the philosophy, art, and science we call Chiropractic today.

 Palmer left a monumental mark on the medical world.
-His legacy carries on through chiropractors, like myself, who aid the roughly 30 million people worldwide who seek chiropractic care annually.
+With over 70,000 licensed chiropractors, his legacy carries on as they provide assistance to the approximately 30 million people worldwide who seek chiropractic care annually.

 If you're considering chiropractic treatment for pain or other conditions, schedule a consultation below.